-On several occasions, the European Committee of Social Rights, a supervisory body of the European Social Charter, investigated possible closed shop situations in the port sector, especially in Belgium583 and France584.
+On several occasions, the European Committee of Social Rights, a supervisory body of the European Social Charter, investigated possible closed shop situations in the port sector, especially in Belgium and France.

-In Malta, the European Social Charter was referred to in the context of discrimination of female port workers585.
+In Malta, the European Social Charter was referred to in the context of discrimination of female port workers.